Garum: Manufacture and export

 Each port had its own traditional recipe, but by the time of Augustus, Romans considered the best to be garum from Cartagena and Gades in Baetica.
 This product was called garum sociorum, "garum of the allies".
 The ruins of a garum factory remain at the Baetian site of Baelo Claudia (in present-day Tarifa) and Carteia (San Roque).
-Other sites are a large garum factory at Gades (Cadiz) and at Málaga under the Picasso museum.
+Other sites are a large garum factory at Gades (Cadiz), at Málaga under the Picasso museum, and at the Torremuelle site in Benalmádena.